Tingi culture

 Sari-sari stores typically sell products in sachets.

 The Philippines is characterized by a prevalent tingi culture, a consumer behavior where individuals purchase and trade goods in small quantities, often in single servings.
-This practice is commonly observed in neighborhood sari-sari stores, but has also become a trend in the corporate sector.
+This practice is commonly observed in neighborhood sari-sari stores, but has also become a trend in the corporate retail sector.

 Origins and implications

 The tingi culture is deeply rooted in the country's socioeconomic landscape, particularly in the widespread poverty and financial constraints faced by many Filipinos.
 Unable to afford bulk purchases, individuals opt for smaller, more manageable quantities, prioritizing short-term needs over long-term savings.

 Environmental consequences

 The proliferation of single-serving packaging has led to a significant environmental issue: plastic pollution.
 Products marketed in sachets, plastic bags, and other non-biodegradable materials contribute to staggering statistics: